 By Sylvan Hardy

-For tourists and foreign residents, Cuenca’s Christmas Eve Pase del Niño parade, or Passing of the Child, is a colorful, often bizarre, mixture of the sacred and the profane.
+Easily the biggest public event of the year in Cuenca, today’s Christmas Eve Pase del Niño parade, or Passing of the Child, is a colorful mixture of the sacred and the profane.
 To locals, it is a time-honored Christian festival of homage to the Christ child that combines Catholic and indigenous traditions.
 Everyone agrees that it’s a lot of fun.

 The parade is actually a collection of hundreds of smaller parades, according to José Washington Noroña, one of the event’s organizers.
 “Every neighborhood and nearby town will have its own parade with its own entries.
 Each will carry its own statue of the Christ child.
 This is something that communities plan for the entire year.
 Although most entries are from Cuenca and the surrounding area, some come from as far away as Loja in the south, as well as Otavalo and Ibarra in the north,” says Noroña.